marcpybus/var-node/README.md

 # var-node (**beta**)

 *var-node* is a Docker Compose setup that allows to share genomic variants securely across a group of public nodes.
 It consists of two Flask applications (**variant-server** and **web-server**) behind a reverse-proxy (**nginx**) that implements client SSL authetication for communication.
-Variants and their metadata are stored in a MariaDB database (**mariadb**) which is populated by a tool (**data-manager**) that normalizes genomic variants from VCF files (indel left-alignment + biallelification).
+Variant genotypes and their metadata are stored in a MariaDB database (**mariadb**), which is populated by a tool (**data-manager**) that automatically normalizes genomic variants from VCF files (indel left-alignment + biallelification).

-*var-node* is intended to run within the private network (LAN) of an institution, so that the front end is accessible only to the users of the institution:
+*var-node* is intended to run within a private network (LAN) of an institution or organization, so that the front end is accessible only to the users from that institution:
-- Access to the front end is controlled by nginx's "HTTP Basic Authentication" directive and communication is SSL encrypted.
+- Access to the front end is controlled by nginx's "HTTP Basic Authentication" directive, and communication is SSL encrypted.
-- Requested variants are normalized and validated on the fly (`bcftools norm --check_ref`) and then forwarded to all configured nodes.
+- Requested variants are normalized and validated on the fly (`bcftools norm --check_ref`) and then forwarded to all the nodes of the network.
 - Ensembl's VEP (`ensembl-vep/vep`) is used to annotate the effect and consequence of the queried variant on genes, transcripts and proteins.
 Results are also displayed on-the-fly in the front end.
 - If requested, variant liftover can be performed on-the-fly with bcftools (`bcftools +liftover`) using Ensembl chain files.
 - Incoming variant requests from external nodes have to be routed to port 5000 of the server hosting the Docker setup.
 Server SSL encryption is carried out using a certificate signed by the Network’s Own CA Certificate.
 Client must also provide a SSL certificate also signed by the Network’s Own CA Certificate. **nginx** can then verify client's certificate and redirect the request to the variant-server container.
 This setup ensures dedicated two-way SSL encryption and authentication between communicating nodes.